-I am a third year graduate student at MIT working on gravitational-wave data analysis in the LIGO Laboratory under the supervision of Assistant Professor Salvatore Vitale.
+I am a PhD candidate at MIT working on gravitational-wave data analysis in the LIGO Laboratory under the supervision of Assistant Professor Salvatore Vitale.
 I am a Paul and Daisy Soros Fellow and a National Science Foundation Graduate Research Fellow.
 I completed my undergraduate studies at the Schreyer Honors College of the Pennsylvania State University, majoring in Physics and Spanish and completing minors in Mathematics and Violin/Viola performance.
 I wrote my undergraduate thesis on the mass composition of ultra high energy cosmic rays.
 Before starting my PhD at MIT, I was a Fulbright Postgraduate Scholar at Monash University in Melbourne, Australia, working on LIGO data analysis with Assistant Professor Eric Thrane.
 I am also an avid musician and play with a piano quintet through the MIT Chamber Music Society as well as the MIT Ribotones.

 - Parameter estimation for compact binary coalescences

 - Multimessenger astronomy

 - Stochastic gravitational-wave backgrounds